 H. I John 5:3

 “This is love for God: to obey his commands.
 And His commands are not burdensome.”
 We are the children of God, and presumably as His children we want to love our parent, our heavenly Father.
 Love is shown in obedience.
 So, develop a longing to obey Him.
 To obey is probably the strongest instruction from Jesus for His children.
 To obey shows God really has priority in your life.
 To obey shows your submissiveness.
-How strongly Russian leaders resent having to be submissive, but it is the one mark that shows you really mean business with God.
+How strongly leaders resent having to be submissive, but it is the one mark that shows you really mean business with God.
 Please try it; it is a better way of life.
 We have faith for victory.

 IV.
 Ten ways to victory